coot/surf_searchbar/README.md

 Search Query
 ```

-and Surf will open google search for `Search Query`.
+and *Surf* will open google search for `Search Query`.
 If you type:
 ```
 py cd.open
 ```
-Surf will land on search result page of python 2.7.3 documentation for the
+*Surf* will land on search result page of python 2.7.3 documentation for the
 `cd.open` query.
 And if you type:
 ```
 gmail
 ```
 you will surf to the gmail page.

-Finally add the following definition:
+Next add the following definition:
 ```
 #define HOMEPAGE "https://www.google.co.uk"
 ```
-Surf will open this web page when it starts.
+*Surf* will open this web page when it starts.

 And finally add the following code to the hotkeys (``Key keys[]``):
 ```